The Science of Twitching Horses

 When would you twitch a horse?

 - Other times to twitch might be during an emergency.
-If a horse is injured and can’t stand calmly for injection of pain relief and sedation, using a twitch can keep them from hurting themself more.
+If a horse is injured and can’t stand calmly for the injection of pain relief and sedation, using a twitch can keep them from hurting themself more.
 It is extremely dangerous to give medications when there is panic, pain, and thrashing going on.
 Twitching can give you a window to make it happen.

 - Twitching horses provides a small window during which your horse is chilled and relaxed.
 Yes – relaxed.
 But only with the non-ear type of restraint!
 Let’s dive into that part now.